 RELATED READING: LEPRECHAUN GNOME FOR ST. PATRICK’S DAY

-You’re busy, I get it.
-Pin this to your favorite St. Patrick’s Day crafts board on Pinterest and it’ll be here for when you’re ready.
+If you need to gather supplies, save this to your favorite St. Patrick’s Day crafts pin board on Pinterest or share it on Facebook.
+You’ll be able to find it easily when you’re ready.

 Tips to Make a Puzzle Wreath

 - First, click here to get the free printable template to cut out the shamrock form you’ll need to make this adorable puzzle wreath.
-No sense in trying to make this without a pattern, if you have one here handy!
-LOL!
+There is no sense in trying to make this without a pattern if you have one here handy!

 - Now, with that out of the way, let’s talk materials.
 If you’ve been here a time or two, you know that I love to recycle/reuse.
 So, although you can buy a puzzle here that’s perfect for this wreath for Saint Patrick’s Day, you can absolutely use that weird kitty-jazz puzzle your kids never put together.
 Or you can grab one at the thrift store.
 Whatever.